LouisRichard/LouisRichard/README.md

 * TPI to finally get my computer science degree
 * I really need a new NAS
+* And I really need to put NextCloud on my NAS

 ****
 Langages that I'm alright with